Multimuffin/OpenRoad_PDK_generator/README.md

 - Git
 - Python 3.10 (or newer)
 - Python Venv (available at python3-venv)
-> It is recommended running the programm in a virtual enviroment, in order to avoid conflicts with globally insalled python packages.
+> It is recommended running the program in a virtual environment, in order to avoid conflicts with globally installed python packages.
 - Access to the required Tower directories

 ### 1. Clone the Repository